rapid7/metasploit-framework/How-to-obfuscate-JavaScript-in-Metasploit.md

 ## The ObfuscateJS class

 The ObfuscateJS class is like the ```rand_text_alpha``` technique on steroids.
-It allows you to obfuscate symbol names such as variables, methods, classes, and namespaces.
+It allows you to replace symbol names such as variables, methods, classes, and namespaces.
 It can also obfuscate strings by either randomly using ```fromCharCode``` or ```unescape```.
 And lastly, it can strip JavaScript comments, which is handy because exploits often are hard to understand and read so you need comments to remember why something is written in a specific way, but you don't want to show or leak those comments in a pentest.

 To use ObfuscateJS, let's use the MS12-063 example again to demonstrate.
 If you feel like following steps yourself without writing a module, what you can do is go ahead and run ```msfconsole```, and then switch to irb, like this: